Lawsuit Investigation into Bank, Credit Union Accidental Death Insurance Offers

 - Attorneys working with ClassAction.org believe this coverage is overpriced and was misleadingly and fraudulently solicited to customers.

 - How Would I Know If This Happened to Me?

 - The offer came via mail and proposed $1,000 in free insurance with an option to upgrade to $300,000.
-If you elected for the coverage, you may have been charged automatically a small fee every quarter.
+If you elected for this coverage, you may have been automatically charged a small fee every quarter.
 It’s likely you only had to check a box on the mail solicitation to opt in to the offer.

-Attorneys working with ClassAction.org would like to speak to anyone who signed up for accidental death and dismemberment insurance via a mail solicitation sent in association with their bank, credit union or credit card account.
+Attorneys working with ClassAction.org would like to speak to anyone who signed up for accidental death and dismemberment insurance via a mail solicitation sent in association with their bank or credit union.

 It is believed that these mail solicitations are misleading and fraudulent and are causing consumers to pay inflated rates for insurance coverage that they will probably never need.
 Now, attorneys are investigating whether a class action lawsuit can be filed.
 Read on for more.